OCA/web/web_widget_x2many_2d_matrix/README.rst

 show_column_totals
     If field_value is a numeric field, it indicates if you want to calculate column totals.
-True by default field_att_<name>
+True by default
-    Declare as many options prefixed with this string as you need for binding a field value with an HTML node attribute (disabled, class, style...) called as the `<name>` passed in the option.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot